PipedreamHQ/pipedream/docs/docs/orgs/README.md

 You'll be prompted to choose the organization you'd like to transfer your account's resources to.

-_All_ of your accounts workflows, sources and connected accounts will be transfered to the organization.
+_All_ of your accounts resources, including workflows, sources and connected accounts will be transfered to the organization.
 It's not possible to migrate a specific workflow, source or connected account.

+If you don't see the organization you expect in the transfer menu, confirm that your Pipedream account is a member of the organization with your organization admin.

 ::: tip
 Only members of an organization can transfer their account's workflows to the organization.